GSI-HPC/openssh-container-login/README.md

 vagrant@centos7:~ >
 ```

-Users can specify a specific container with the variable `SINGULARITY_CONTAINER`
+Users can specify a specific container with the variable `SINGULARITY_CONTAINER`:

 ```bash
 >>> SINGULARITY_CONTAINER=/tmp/centos7.sif \